5.7 “Learning to participate” through formal, non-formal and informal learning

 Lastly, students are represented in the universities’ boards.
 The student representatives are elected among fellow students.
 The boards are the highest authority of the universities.

-Top-level programmes aimed at training school staff and pupils to participate in decision-making
+Top-level programmes aimed at training school staff and students to participate in decision-making

-Instead research projects focus on the field of pupils’ participation in school democracy, some of which are publicly financed.
+Instead research projects focus on the field of students participation in school democracy, some of which are publicly financed.
 These research projects often evolve new techniques or teaching resources tested in selected classes.
 Some of the projects explore the upgrading of skills and competences of the teachers.
-For instance:
+Key actors include Denmark’s Evaluation Institute (EVA), which works to improve quality and evaluation in day-care centres, schools and educational programmes, and the Centre for Youth Research (CeFU), which conducts research on young people’s lives and participation in Danish society.

 Measures to encourage student participation in the local community and wider society in Denmark